Dorothy Sayers and Classical Education

 At 16 the kids are ready for university and the study of the Quadrivium – or their major.

 Is it enough?

 If we have done our jobs well, our children are ready for life.
-They know how to memorize facts, to analyze these facts, and then to take the facts farther and apply them creatively to their own lives.
+They know how to memorize facts, analyze these facts, and then take the facts further and apply them creatively to their own lives.

 Our young adults have learned how to learn, how to think, how to express themselves.
-They’re ready for advance learning and adult life.
+They’re ready for advanced learning and adult life.

 By following Dorothy Sayers, we have given our children the Lost Tools of Learning.

 Read more of the 5 Approaches to Classical Education posting this week: